pRINCIPLES OF DATA SCIENCE

 - Discussing the general approach to solving homework problems or projects

-- Talking about debugging strategies or debugging issues you ran into and how you solved them
+- Talking about problem-solving strategies or issues you ran into and how you solved them

 - Discussing the answers to exams with other students who have already taken the exam after the exam is complete